 The performance target of 96% for this indicator was established by the State with stakeholder input.
-The data are based on the setting, as defined by the US Office of Special Education Programs (OSEP), where the majority of a child's services are provided.
-The data are based on a one-day (point-in-time) count and include all children with an active IFSP on December 1, 2017.
+The data ar as defined by the US Office of Special Education Programs (OSEP), where the majority of a child's services are proposed on a one-day (point-in-time) count and include all children with an active IFSP on December 1, 2017.

 A total of 3,274 children had an active IFSP on December 1, 2017.
-Of these, 3,258 (99.51%) received the majority of their services in settings recognized as a natural environment for the child and family.
-The State's performance of 99.51% exceeded the target of 96%, and was also slightly higher than the 98.64% reported in FFY 2016.
+Of these, 3,258 (99.51%) received the majority settings recognized as a natural environment for the child and family.
+The State's performance of 99.51% exceeds and was also slightly higher than the 98.64% reported in FFY 2016.